spectaprod/awesome-dash-platform/README.md

 - [Connecting to Evonet](https://dashplatform.readme.io/docs/tutorial-connecting-to-evonet) - The purpose of this tutorial is to walk through the steps necessary to access Dash's Decentralized API (DAPI)
 - [Create and Fund a Wallet](https://dashplatform.readme.io/docs/tutorial-create-and-fund-a-wallet) - This tutorial explains how to generate a new wallet, retrieve an address from it, and transfer test funds to the address from a faucet.
 - [DashJS](https://dashevo.github.io/DashJS/#/) - Connect to Dash from a Browser / NodeJS Server using Dash's Decentralized-API
+- [Platform-UserID Secure Messaging Library](https://www.npmjs.com/package/dashmachine-crypto) - secure messaging between UserIDs (unique references to an individual name registration by an identity) from JS clients
+- [Register a Data Contract](https://dashplatform.readme.io/docs/tutorial-register-a-data-contract) - In this tutorial we will register a data contract.
 - [Register a Name for an Identity](https://dashplatform.readme.io/docs/tutorial-register-a-name-for-an-identity) - The purpose of this tutorial is to walk through the steps necessary to register a Dash Platform Name Service (DPNS) name.
 - [Register an Identity](https://dashplatform.readme.io/docs/tutorial-register-an-identity) - Identities serve as the basis for interactions with Dash Platform.
 The purpose of this tutorial is to walk through the steps necessary to register a user identity.
 - [Retrieve Documents](https://dashplatform.readme.io/docs/tutorial-retrieve-documents) - In this tutorial we will retrieve some of the current data from a data contract.